megha-vishwakarma/Lunar_analysis/README.md

 - 🎓 Between **theoretical learning** and **practical experience**

 We believe lunar exploration should be open to everyone — not just billion-dollar space agencies.
-LLSA is a step toward **democratizing space science**, making professional-grade analysis accessible from any browser, anywhere in the world.
+MoonAtlas is a step toward **democratizing space science**, making professional-grade analysis accessible from any browser, anywhere in the world.

 ---